 How To Make a Spoiler Tag in Discord

-Discord lets you decorate your messages with emojis, gifs, and images, but some people are unaware of the Markdown formatting features included in the application.
+Discord lets you decorate your messages with emojis, gifs, and images, but some people are unaware of how they can use Markdown formatting features to achieve more unique effects.
 Using keyboard commands on your computer or mobile device can change the way viewers and readers see the content you publish.

-This incredibly useful feature enables users to add all sorts of formatting to messages, including bold, italics, code formatting.
-Discord Markdown even enables Discord users to indicate a “spoiler alert!”
+This incredibly useful feature enables users to add all sorts of formatting to messages, including bold, italics, code formatting, and spoiler tags.

 Spoiler tags are useful to alert others that you are about to give information about something that someone is not ready for.
-As an example; telling someone what happens at the end of a movie is known as a “spoiler.”
 Once this tag is added another user will only see a grey or black box over the content.

-How To Create A Spoiler Alert Tag in Discord
+How To Create a Spoiler Tag in Discord

-The developers that work with Discord have heard the cries of the people and have made it incredibly simple to add spoiler tags that block out any content the writer chooses to input.
+Discord developers have heard the cries of the people and have made it incredibly simple to add spoiler tags that block out any content the writer chooses to input.

-Thanks to Discord’s newest addition, adding spoiler tags are easier than ever.
-Once you’ve completed typing the content you’d like to send (but before actually sending it) you can highlight the chosen piece and right-click on the section.
+Thanks to Discord’s newest addition, adding spoiler tags is easier than ever.
+After typing a message (but before sending it), you can highlight the text and right-click on the section.
 This will reveal the option to add a spoiler tag.

 Click “Mark as Spoiler.”

-Once you’ve done this you will still see the content you’ve written but two vertical pipes will appear on both sides of the selected content.
-This means that other users will be unable to see the content until they initiate a reveal of it.
-By clicking on the spoiler tag, other users will then have access to read the hidden content you’ve sent.
+Once you’ve done this, you will see two vertical pipes will appear on both sides of the selected content.
+This means that other users will be unable to see the content until click to reveal it.

 You can also hide attachments as spoilers.
-During the process of uploading; Discord gives you a checkbox option to “Mark as Spoiler.”
-Simple for videos, photos, or other forms of content; Discord is focusing on protecting those who are not ready to find out the ending of something.
-Beware though: this only works on the desktop version of Discord.
+While uploading the attachment, Discord gives you the option to “Mark as Spoiler.”
+However, this only works on the desktop version of Discord.

 Now that you know how to make a spoiler tag in Discord, check out these other Markdown tags available on the Discord platform to help you format your text: